To acknowledge the efforts of outstanding employees across the FAS and the University, the FAS promotes these rewards and recognition programs.

 - Send a card to the employee you wish to recognize.

-- Give your employee a small token of recognition, like a Harvard tote bag or gift card to a coffee shop.
-(Remember that there are tax-implications of cash equivalents, including gift cards and movie passes.)
+- Give your employee a small token of recognition, like a Harvard tote bag or movie passes.

 - Ask a strong performer to be a mentor in the FAS Mentoring Program.